samyules/samyules.github.io/README.md

 My own personal blog, using the following eleventy starter.

+I sure hope I can make it work.

 ## eleventy-base-blog v8

 A starter repository showing how to build a blog with the [Eleventy](https://www.11ty.dev/) site generator (using the [v2.0 release](https://www.11ty.dev/blog/eleventy-v2/)).